GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-02-triggering-opal-workflows-on-publish.md

 }
 ```

-Out of the box this isn't terribly helpful for Opal as this doesn't contain any information about the updated page beyond the docId which is a unique identifier within graph for the content item.
-If you wanted to pass something more useful to Opal, like a URL, then you will need a middleman end point to handle this.
+Out of the box this isn't ready for consumption for Opal as this doesn't contain any information about the updated page beyond the docId which is a unique identifier within graph for the content item.
+If you wanted to pass something more useful to Opal, like a URL, then you will need an Integration API end point to handle this.

+## Creating an Integration API

 > 🔒 **Please Note:** identifiers in these examples have been swapped out with a randomly generated id to aid visualization and should not reflect any specific system.